Sound of Torture: Synopsis

-The film Sound of Torture chronicles Meron Estafanos’ journey with the families of those who have been kidnapped, tortured, and raped by Bedouin smugglers in the Sinai Desert.
+The film Sound of Torture chronicles Meron Estefanos’ journey with the families of those who have been kidnapped, tortured, and raped by Bedouin smugglers in the Sinai Desert.
 Those held captive are brought to torture camps and given cell phones to call their families and beg for ransom for their release.
 The amount of ransom money demanded by the traffickers ranges from $15,000-$40,000 American dollars.
 Estefanos broadcasts her weekly radio program “Voices of Eritrean Refugees” out of her home in Stockholm, Sweden where she dedicates the show to reporting on the refugee kidnappings in Sinai.
 During the broadcast she reads the names of recently kidnapped victims and gives updates and advice to Eritrean listeners.
 The film shows Estefanos’ attempts to communicate with hostages and the kidnappers as she then airs their phone conversations during her broadcasts so the audience can bear witness the torture being inflicted.
 Sound of Torture follows two specific cases which takes Estafanos to Sinai where she witnesses first-hand the stories of those who have been tortured and to Tel Aviv where she finally meets the Sudanese refugees who she has kept in contact with.